guerrap/use-fathom-client/README.md

 }
 ```

-The `prepare-fathom` script is designed to ensure that the events defined in the `.fathom.json` file are synchronized with those on the remote Fathom site.
+The `prepare-fathom` script is designed to ensure that the events defined in the `.fathomrc` file are synchronized with those on the remote Fathom site.
 If any events are missing on the remote site, the script will create them automatically.
-On the other hand, if there are events that exist on the remote site but are not defined in the local mapping, the script will add them to the `.fathom.json` file.
-Once you run the `prepare-fathom` script, the `.fathom.json` file should be fully aligned with the remote site.
+On the other hand, if there are events that exist on the remote site but are not defined in the local mapping, the script will add them to the `.fathomrc` file.
+Once you run the `prepare-fathom` script, the `.fathomrc` file should be fully aligned with the remote site.

 ### Code generation